Beginner’s Guide to Indoor Cycling

 Dress for comfort.
 Two things to keep in mind when dressing for an indoor cycling workout: You will sweat (a lot) and your rear end may get sore.
 Skip heavy sweats, which will soak up the sweat, and opt for lighter or wicking fabrics.
-And consider fitted bike shorts (ideally with seat padding) to cut down on chaffing.
-You can wear cycling or Spinning shoes, which clip into the pedals, but regular sneakers work well.
+And consider fitted bike shorts (ideally with seat padding) to cut down on chafing.
+You can wear cycling or spinning shoes, which clip into the pedals, but regular athletic shoes work well.
 Just be sure to tuck your shoelaces into your shoes so they don’t get stuck in the crank.

 Arrive early.
 Not only do spinning classes tend to fill up fast (some even have wait lists), but you’ll want time to set up your bike or ask your instructor for help doing so.

-- Pedal fit: If you’re wearing regular sneakers (which is perfectly OK) you’ll want to adjust the “cage” so it fits your foot snuggly with your shoe centered in the pedal.
+Pedal fit: If you’re wearing regular athletic shoes (which is perfectly OK) you’ll want to adjust the “cage” so it fits your foot snuggly with your shoe centered in the pedal.
 If you decide to get serious about indoor cycling, then you can consider upgrading to clip-in shoes, which can help you pedal more efficiently.